 Advanced programs of study leading to the degree of Doctor of Philosophy in Engineering Science are offered by the Division of Engineering.
-These programs are complementary to those leading to the degrees of Doctor of Philosophy in Civil, Mechanical, Electrical, and Aeronautical Engineering and are designed to meet the needs of currently developing fields of engineering that are not included in the already established engineering disciplines.
-The general requirements for the doctorate in Engineering Science are similar to those for the degree in the other fields of engineering, including the completion of satisfactory thesis research.
+These programs are complementary to those leading to the degrees of Doctor of Philosophy in Civil, Mechanical, Electrical, and Aeronautical Engineering and are designed to meet the needs of currently developing fields of engineering that are not included in the already established engineering Science are similar to those for the degree in the other fields of engineering, including the completion of satisfactory thesis research.
 The fields of study may include topics in engineering and science, such as applied mechanics, fluid mechanics, physical metallurgy, reactor physics, and other applications of modern physics and chemistry to engineering.

-Note: Students who have majored in physics, mathematics, or engineering science as undergraduates and who are applicants for AEC Special Fellowships in Nuclear Science and Engineering should apply for admission to graduate study in this option.
+Note: Students who have majored in physics, mathematics, or engineering science as undergraduates and who are applicants for AEC Special Fellow-ships in Science and Engineering should apply for admission to graduate study in this option.

-In Mechanical Engineering instruction is offered leading to the degrees of Master of Science, Mechanical Engineer, and Doctor of Philosophy.
+In Mechanical Engineering instruction is offered leading to the degrees of Bachelor of Science, Master of Science, Mechanical Engineer, and Doctor of Philosophy.

-The general program of instruction in mechanical engineering is organized on a five-year basis in which the fifth-year schedule is open to qualified students who have completed the four-year engineering course for the Bachelor of Science degree from the Institute, or have had substantially the same preparation in other colleges.
-The first four years at the Institute are concerned with basic subjects in science and engineering and in the humanities.
+The general program of instruction in mechanical engineering is organized on a five-year basis in which the fifth-year schedule is open to qualified students who have completed the four-year mechanical engineering option for the Bachelor of Science degree from the Institute, or have had substantially the same preparation in other colleges.
+The first four years at the Institute are concerned with basic subjects in science and engineering and in the humanities with electives in the fourth year in aeronautics, general mechanical engineering, and physical metallurgy.
 The fifth year, therefore, is somewhat more specialized, with options in general mechanical engineering, jet propulsion, physical metallurgy, and nuclear engineering.
 A schedule of subjects is specified for each of the fifth-year options which may be modified by petition to the staff in mechanical engineering to satisfy the special interest of the student.